HaoyuWang141/Chatting/README.md

   - [x] Client can select another user to start a one-to-one chat
   - [x] Client select multiple users to start a group chat
   - [x] Client can send text messages and receive the messages
+  - [x] When Client receives new message, it will be a notification in chat list
   - [x] Client can send emojis
 + GUI (15 points)
   - [x] Use javafx to implement GUI